 Yes.
 The five-week program awards you three semester credit hours.
 You will receive the transcript directly from John Cabot University.

-For the two-week and three-week program, you can receive a transcript for the shadowing hours and, if your advisor accepts it, you may negotiate credit for it directly from your college.
+For the two-week, three-week, and four-week programs, you will receive a certificate for the shadowing hours and, if your advisor accepts it, you may negotiate credit for it directly from your college.
 However, this is not guaranteed by the Doctors In Italy Fellowship Program.

 What does your partnership with John Cabot University in Rome mean?

 Our partnership with John Cabot University allows us to combine an outstanding professional shadowing experience with an immersion course in the humanities paired with a taste of life in Italy’s capital city.
 The partnership also allows us to offer Fellows on the five-week course academic credit toward their current degree course.

 What are fellows permitted to do while shadowing in the hospital?